Greater Manchester Police probe treatment of women in custody

 It will also focus on the care of female detainees and how complaints are dealt with, as well as looking at any inequality between the treatment of men and women.

-It comes after Zayna Iman claimed she had been drugged and sexually assaulted while being held in custody.
+It comes after Zayna Iman claimed she had been drugged and sexually assaulted while being held in custody in February 2021.

-Ms Iman, who has waived her right to anonymity, was detained during the early hours of 5 February 2021 and was transported to a nearby station, where her clothes were removed.
+Ms Iman, who has waived her right to anonymity to speak out, was detained during the early hours of 5 February and was transported to a nearby police station, where her clothes were removed.

-Over the next 40 hours, she was subjected to a strip search and remained in a state of undress for prolonged periods of time.
+Over the next 40 hours, she was strip searched and remained in a state of undress for prolonged periods of time.

-The Independent has been shown CCTV footage from her cell, which appears to show Ms Iman is a state of distress with her top removed.
+The Independent has been shown CCTV footage from her cell, which appears to show Ms Iman in a state of distress with her top removed.

-After requesting the footage and documents in February 2021, she received them a year later, with two hours of footage missing from the CCTV tapes.
-Ms Iman claims a police officer asked whether she’d “had anal sex before”, before the screen goes blank at 9.49am.
+After requesting the footage and documents in February 2021, she received them a year later, but two hours of footage was missing from the tapes.
+Ms Iman claims a police officer asked whether she’d “had anal sex before” before the screen goes blank at 9.49am.

 At other points, she can be seen pointing to what looks like bloodstains on the bench, while her medical report states that she was “bleeding from places she shouldn’t be bleeding”.